squid-cache/squid-cache.github.io/FrontPage.rst

 = Squid Proxy Web Cache Wiki =
 This is a wiki dedicated to hosting documentation, hints and assorted notes about the Squid Web Cache.
 It also hosts an updated FAQ at SquidFaq and assorted documentation.

+== Contributing to this Wiki ==
+Due to some episodes of wiki-spam we had to restrict editing to the wiki.
+If you wish to contribute, please register (by using the Login link) and mail [[MailTo(kinkie AT squid-cache DOT org,the wiki administrator)]] to be granted write-access.

 = General Questions =
  * ["NTLMIssues"]: Things you can (and cannot) do with NTLM
  * ZeroSizedReply: Recurrent issues with some setups.